-The progress, and success, of the ATS will be monitored regularly and published in an annual progress report.
-Progress will be evaluated against the targets listed on page 18 and reproduced in the table below with the baseline and data source when available.
-The datasets against most targets are available externally, while four require data collection to establish a baseline and for ongoing monitoring.
+Progress in the delivery of the ATS objectives will be monitored regularly and published within ZetTrans annual report.
+Progress will be evaluated against the targets listed on page 16 and reproduced in the table below which includes baseline levels and data sources when available.
+The datasets against most targets are available externally, while the four listed below require further data collection to establish a baseline and for ongoing monitoring.

-- M&E 7, for which a network of automatic counters and / or a programme of manual counts at key locations across Shetland will be established to measure walking and cycling flows. - M&E 11, for which regular counts of cycle parking use or user transport survey across public buildings will be undertaken. - M&E 12, for which regular satisfaction surveys will be needed, possibly as part of the monitoring programme the Transport Strategy under development. - M&E 13, which will be dependent on the current spend profile, to be established.
+- M&E 7, for which a network of automatic counters and / or a programme of manual counts at key locations across Shetland will be established to measure walking and cycling flows; - M&E 11, for which regular counts of cycle parking use or user transport survey across public buildings will be undertaken; and - M&E 12, for which regular satisfaction surveys will be needed, possibly as part of the monitoring programme the regional transport strategy under development.

-The set of targets and data sources to monitor the ATS will be reviewed when it is incorporated into the Transport Strategy.
+The set of targets and data sources used to monitor the ATS will be reviewed when it is incorporated into the regional transport strategy.
 It will also be informed by the monitoring programme planned for the temporary measures for public health and physical distancing put in places under the "Spaces for People" programme.
-It should be noted that existing baselines may be disrupted by the Covid-19 pandemic, and will requirement amendments to remain useful.
-The 2021 Census may also provide a robust and comprehensive up to date dataset, which could be helpful for medium to longer term evaluation.
+It should be noted that existing baselines may be disrupted by the Covid-19 pandemic, and are likely to need to be updated once the situation has stabilised to remain meaningful.
+The 2021 Census may also provide a more robust and comprehensive dataset, which could be helpful for medium to longer term evaluation.

-ID TARGET BASELINE SOURCE M&E 1 Increase the number of children walking to school, across all primary and secondary schools.
-2018: 22% (Scotland: 42%) Hands Up Scotland Survey, Sustrans M&E 2 Increase the number of children cycling or scooting to school, across all primary and secondary schools.
-2018: 4% (Scotland: 6%) Hands Up Scotland Survey, Sustrans M&E 3 Increase the percentage of those employed usually cycling to work 2018: 1% Scottish Household Survey / TATIS 2018 M&E 4 Increase in all journey mode share of walking 2018: 21% SHS / TATIS 2018 Table 16 M&E 5 Increase in all journey mode share of cycling 2018: 1% SHS / TATIS 2018 Table 16 M&E 6 Increase percentage of people walking as means of transport once a week or more 2016: 58% SHS 2016 and Transport Scotland (TATIS2018 table 9) (question next asked in 2019 and then every other year) M&E 7 Increase in cycling and walking at selected locations across Shetland Baseline to be established collected by permanent counters and/or regular manual counts M&E 8 Increase percentage of the population participating in walking (at least 30min) in the past four weeks.
-2018 Baseline: 70% SHS 2018

-ID TARGET BASELINE SOURCE M&E 9 Increase percentage of the population participating in Cycling (at least 30min) in the past four weeks 2018 Baseline: 10% SHS 2018 M&E 10 Increase the percentage of household with access to a bike 2018 baseline: 34% SHS 2018 M&E 11 Increase in cycling to public facilities (leisure centre, libraries, health centres, etc.) - cycle parking use Baseline to be established Annual cycle parking use survey at public buildings M&E 12 Increased users' satisfaction with walking and cycling provision Baseline to be established ZetTrans/SIC to undertake regular satisfaction surveys M&E 13 Spend at least 5% of the transport budget on walking and cycling projects every year throughout the period (up to 2025) Baseline to be established ZetTrans/SIC
+ID TARGET BASELINE SOURCE M&E 1 Increased number of children walking to school, across all primary and secondary schools.
+2018: 22% (Scotland: 42%) Hands Up Scotland Survey, Sustrans M&E 2 Increased number of children cycling or scooting to school, across all primary and secondary schools.
+2018: 4% (Scotland: 6%) Hands Up Scotland Survey, Sustrans M&E 3 Increased percentage of those employed usually cycling to work 2018: 1% Scottish Household Survey (SHS) / Transport And Travel in Scotland data (TATIS) 2018 M&E 4 Increased mode share of walking in all journeys 2018: 21% SHS / TATIS 2018 Table 16 M&E 5 Increased mode share of cycling in all journeys 2018: 1% SHS / TATIS 2018 Table 16 M&E 6 Increased percentage of people walking as a means of transport once a week or more 2016: 58% SHS 2016 and Transport Scotland (TATIS 2018 table 9) (question next asked in 2019 and then every other year) M&E 7 Increased cycling and walking at selected locations across Shetland Baseline to be established collected by permanent counters and/or regular manual counts M&E 8 Increased percentage of the population participating in walking (at least 30min) in the past four weeks.
+2018 Baseline: 70% SHS 2018 M&E 9 Increased percentage of the population participating in Cycling (at least 30min) in the past four weeks 2018 Baseline: 10% SHS 2018 M&E 10 Increased percentage of households with access to a bike 2018 baseline: 34% SHS 2018 M&E 11 Increased cycling to public facilities (leisure centre, libraries, health centres, etc.) and cycle parking use Baseline to be established Annual cycle parking use survey at public buildings M&E 12 Increased users' satisfaction with walking and cycling provision Baseline to be established ZetTrans/SIC to undertake regular satisfaction surveys